 The data industry has undergone a massive transformation over the past few years.
 There are many reasons for this, including technological advancements and – that all-encompassing beast of blame — Covid-19.

 Pandemic aside, the world has never before needed the amount of data storage that it does today.
 Investments in improvement are soaring as our requirements continue to increase.
 So what’s trending now and what lies ahead?
-The following discusses four of the biggest impacts that are set to revolutionize data capacity in the short to medium term.
+The following discusses four of the biggest impacts that are set to revolutionise data capacity in the short to medium term.

 From Sustainability to Edge Connectivity: 4 critical data advancements